PhD students concentrate in one of five areas, each of which corresponds to our academic departments.

 Marketing PhD Program Coordinator

-The Lundquist College of Business Doctoral Program in Operations Management prepares students seeking academic and research careers.
+The Lundquist College of Business Doctoral Program in Operations and Business Analytics prepares students seeking academic and research careers.

 The program emphasizes the concerns on how organizations should optimize business processes (e.g., production, distribution) and policies (e.g., staffing, pricing) both internally and within the broader supply chain.

 Research Focus: operations management, statistics, information systems, management of supply chains, sustainability